Get the best out of your wedding photos on the wedding morning

 Today I would like to talk about how to get the best out of your wedding photos, while still having a fun and relaxed day that is YOUR day!
 It’s so easy to get caught up looking at wedding photos on Pinterest or Instagram and you see beautiful light and gorgeous rooms for the bride to get ready in, or stunning portraits in the softest evening light.
 It can be inspiring, but also a little daunting.
 There are things you can do to make the most out of your photos on the wedding day, wherever you choose to get married.
 I’m not talking about turning your wedding day into a styled photo-shoot!
 Your wedding day should be a reflection of the two of you and what is important to you, the people and the places that you connect with and mean something.
 This is simply a few helpful things that you might not have considered that can make all the difference for your photos.

-In this post I’m going to concentrate on the morning of the wedding day (I am going to be talking about other parts of the wedding day in other posts).
+In this post, I’m going to concentrate on the morning of the wedding day (I am going to be talking about other parts of the wedding day in other posts).
 The bride and groom prep part.
-I love the morning of a wedding day.
+I love the morning of the wedding day.
 The nerves, the anticipation, all the hustle and bustle of the morning that is leading towards the most wonderful moment.
 I love being able to photograph all that.
 The details, the place and the people.
-The quiet moments of contemplation as well as laughter and cheer as the champagne is opened and shared with your best friends.
+The quiet moments of contemplation, as well as laughter and cheer as the champagne, is opened and shared with your best friends.
 Even those photos of you with your hair in rollers and no make-up on eating a bacon butty will be ones you will be able to look back on with a giggle.

 After the make-up and hair is done and the champagne has been sipped it’s then time to get into your dress!
 This is another time that I would recommend thinking about where you will get ready.
 Finding somewhere that has plenty of room to move, space for your mum or bridesmaids to help and lots of light is really key to get those great shots when you helped into your dress.